Sarkless Kitty, A Tale of 17 Murders & A Mystery Disappearance On The Yorkshire Moors

 I am curious as to why the men's drowning deaths stop?
 If they were accidental in nature it seems strange that no more accidents were ever recorded at the ford after the church's blessing of the area.
 And what happened to Kitty?
 Where did she go?
 Did Kitty survive and hide until she was able to trick Willie and other male travellers in revenge for her death?
 Was she taken when the mill owner went up to the village to inform Kitty's family and if so why would her body be moved from the Mill?
 And why were her clothes spread out in the fields?

-A short walk across the moor from where the dog salon sits is the slightly larger village of Kirkbymoorside which was no doubt visited by Kitty and the fly by night Willie at some point in their lives.
+A short walk across the moor from where the dog salon sits is the slightly larger village of Kirkbymoorside which was no doubt visited by Kitty and Willie at some point in their lives.
 It is the closest marketplace to their home village.
 Kirkbymoorside was known as a trading hub even before 1254.
 It was on that date the area was officially recorded as a market town.
 People from all of the neighbouring villages and farms from far and wide would have attended the market and the fairings that were held there.
 Farmers, Tinkers, Merchants, Landowners, Pedlars, Craftsmen and women would sell their wares, shop for goods, meet friends and loved ones and also to find employment or your future love.
 For some working class people they would only be able to attend the market on their one afternoon off each month.

 Whilst researching Kitty's case I came across a landlord who was based at one of the village pubs who explained he and one fellow inn keeper saw small footprints form on the wet stone floor.